 As valoctocogene roxaparvovec has not been approved, no WAC or net price estimates are available.
-We therefore will conduct the base-case analysis using a placeholder price of \$2,500,000, based on statements from the manufacturer indicating consideration of prices of around \$2 million to \$3 million per treatment.45 In the absence of data on usual discounts for gene therapy, we assumed no discounting and use this placeholder for the net price of this treatment.
+We therefore conducted the full cost-offset analysis using a placeholder price of \$2,500,000, based on statements from the manufacturer indicating consideration of prices of around \$2 million to \$3 million per treatment.46 In the absence of data on usual discounts for gene therapy, we assumed no discounting and use this placeholder for the net price of this treatment.
 For the factor products in this analysis, we will derive net prices from average sales prices (ASP) to calculate treatment-related health care costs, as we do not have other data on net prices that included discounts/rebates for these agents.
 Per ICER's Reference Case, a 6% markup should be included in populations receiving Part B drugs; therefore, no adjustments will be made to the ASP+6% prices reported in the July 2022 ASP pricing file.
 As in model 1, proper HCPCS J codes for each agent will be identified using billing, coding, and reimbursement guides as well as other resources (see Table 4.2 below).
 In further accordance with ICER's reference we found a net price for emicizumab given its WAC rate minus a discount to align its cost to that reported by the U.S. Department of Veterans Affairs Federal Supply Schedule Service, as SSR Health discounts estimates of rebates or discounts were not available.
+As described above, warranty payments for treatment failure are included in the model and depend on the timing of the failure; based on information from the manufacturer, the model assumes a 2% failure rate per year for the first four years.
 Finally, we used costs for Prednisone 60mg for two months for the proportion of patients (85%) expected to experience elevations in alanine aminotransferase levels.